resess/Slicer4D/README.md

 - `DppJvmSteppingCommandProvider`: provides step into and step over commands that skip non-slice lines.

 The stepping commands inherit from the original commands but with the difference that they override the `checkCurrentPosition` function.
-The `checkCurrentPosition` function determines the next step (step again or stop) after the target debugee process has performed a stepping and before the debugger updates the UI and reports back to the user that the stepping command has finished.
+The `checkCurrentPosition` function determines the next step (step again or stop) after the target debuging process has performed a stepping and before the debugger updates the UI and reports back to the user that the stepping command has finished.
 In Slicer4D, we provide stepping commands that instruct the debuggee to step over again until the current line is in the slice.

 - `BreakPointController`: for managing breakpoints that are specific to Slicer4D’s needs.
 It adds a breakpoint to the first slice line.